reactjs/react.dev/src/content/reference/react/Component.md

   // ...
 ```

-Finally, replace all references starting with `this` with the variables and functions you defined in your component.
+Finally, replace all references starting with `this` with the variables and functions you defined in your Component.
 For example, replace `this.state.age` with `age`, and replace `this.handleNameChange` with `handleNameChange`.

-Here is a fully converted component:
+Here is a fully converted Component:

 <Sandpack>